shiftyrose/shifty/README.md

 `Idea by Loonie`<br>

 #### Role Description
-The Parasite is a Fallen Impostor who has kept it’s abilities and is coming back for vengeance.<br>
-They do not know who the Impostors are and the Impostors cannot tell them apart from other crewmates.<br>

-__What To Do:__<br>
-The Parasite can kill, shapeshift, sabotage, and vent. <br>
-Work with the Impostors - If you haven’t slaughtered them already<br>
+The Parasite is an Impostor Sided Killer who is able to kill but doesn't know who the Imposters are and vice versa.
+The Parasite is able to do everything that a regular imposter can do, and it must work with the Imposters to win together..
+If they're still alive, that is. *wink*

 ### Game Options
 |      Name     |                  Description                  |    Type    |  Default   |